Exploring the Value of Pre-trained Language Models for Clinical Named Entity Recognition: Data Pre-processing and Experimental Setups

 \subsection{Corpus and Model Setting}

-Regarding data set, we use standard n2c2-2018 shared task data from Track-2 \cite{henry20202018_n2c2_task2}: Adverse Drug Events and Medication Extraction in Electric Health Records (EHRs) \footnote{\url{https://portal.dbmi.hms.harvard.edu/projects/n2c2-2018-t2/}}.
-The World Health Organisation (WHO) \footnote{\url{https://www.who.int/}} defines ADE as ``an injury resulting from medical intervention related to a drug'', and the Patient Safety Network (PSNet) uses another definition ``harm experienced by a patient as a result of exposure to a medication'' \footnote{\url{https://psnet.ahrq.gov/primer/medication-errors-and-adverse-drug-events}}.
-The aim of this task is to investigate if ``NLP systems can automatically discover drug to adverse event relations in clinical narratives.''
-There are three sub-tasks under this track including Concepts, Relations, and End-to-End.
-Among these, the first task is to identify drug names, dosages, duration, and other entities, the second task is to identify relations of drugs with adverse drug events (ADEs) and other entities given gold standard entities, and the third task is the same as the second one but on entities that are predicted by systems.
-In total, this track offered 505 annotated files on discharge summaries from the Medical Information Mart for Intensive Care III (MIMIC-III) clinical care database \cite{johnson2016mimic}.
-The annotation work was carried out by four physician assistant students and three nurses.
-The presence of drugs and ADEs is reflected by entity tags and the corresponding attributes.
-The 505 files were divided into 303 for model training and 202 for model testing purpose.

-We split 10 percent of training data, i.e. 30 files into validation data, and the rest 273 files as training or fine-tuning data for our designed models.
-The testing data is the original n2c2-2018 track-2 test set of 202 files.
-Regarding sentence counts, there are 41,497 sentences in the training set, 4,536 in the validation set, and 30,614 in the test set.
+Regarding the dataset, we utilise the standard n2c2-2018 shared task data from Track-2 \cite{henry20202018_n2c2_task2}: Adverse Drug Events and Medication Extraction in Electric Health Records (EHRs) \footnote{\url{https://portal.dbmi.hms.harvard.edu/projects/n2c2-2018-t2/}}.
+We note that The World Health Organisation (WHO) \footnote{\url{https://www.who.int/}} defines ADE as ``an injury resulting from medical intervention related to a drug'', while the Patient Safety Network (PSNet) defines it as ``harm experienced by a patient as a result of exposure to a medication'' \footnote{\url{https://psnet.ahrq.gov/primer/medication-errors-and-adverse-drug-events}}.
+The aim of this task is to investigate whether ``NLP systems can automatically discover drug-to-adverse event relations in clinical narratives''.
+Three sub-tasks under this track include Concepts, Relations, and End-to-End.
+Among these, the first task is to identify drug names, dosage, duration, and other entities; the second task is to identify relations of drugs with adverse drug events (ADEs) and other entities given gold standard entities; finally, the third task is identical to the second one, but involves entities that have been predicted by systems.
+In total, this track provides 505 annotated files on discharge summaries from the Medical Information Mart for Intensive Care III (MIMIC-III) clinical care database \cite{johnson2016mimic}, for which annotation was carried out by four physician assistant students and three nurses.
+The presence of drugs and ADEs is reflected by entity tags and their corresponding attributes.
+The 505 files were originally divided by the n2c2-2018 track-2 into 303 for model training and 202 for testing.
+We subsequently split the original training data in a 9-1 fashion at random, i.e. 30 files for validation and the other 273 files for training or fine-tuning.
+Regarding sentence counts, we counted 41.497 sentences in the training set, 4.536 in the validation set, and 30.614 in the testing set.